 Hearsay is an out-of-court statement not subjected to cross examination.
 Hearsay is inadmissible unless (i) the other party consents to its use; or (ii) it fits into one of the exceptions provided for in the CCP.
-All documentary evidence is hearsay.

 2. Hearsay Exceptions